this-is-vivek/poetry-website/_books/madhyarater-gan.md

 *"A perfect companion for anyone who finds solace and inspiration in nature."* - Hiking Journal

-This collection includes 38 poems accompanied by stunning nature photography.
+This collection includes about 110 poems accompanied by stunning nature photography.
 Ideal for outdoor enthusiasts, poetry lovers, and anyone seeking a deeper connection with the natural world.